-Energy efficiency technology can help refineries abate up to 400 million tonnes of CO2 per year
+Energy Efficiency Technology Can Help Refineries Abate Up To 400 Million Tonnes Of CO2 Per Year

+Vital emissions abating technology can have almost immediate impact on petroleum industries carbon footprint.

+Reducing fouling remains the 'neglected fix' in race to abate global emissions.

-(MENAFN- Hill & Knowlton) Dubai, UAE – 27 November 2023: Ahead of key environmental discussions at COP28, DecarbonX, an Angara initiative driving decarbonisation solutions for petroleum infrastructure, calls for urgent action from the petroleum industry to tackle the issue of fouling, by adopting technology that can significantly reduce refinery emissions with almost immediate effect.
+Dubai, UAE: Ahead of key environmental discussions at COP28, DecarbonX, an Angara initiative driving decarbonisation solutions for petroleum infrastructure, calls for urgent action from the petroleum industry to tackle the issue of fouling, by adopting technology that can significantly reduce refinery emissions with almost immediate effect.
 Fouling at refineries, where the build-up of deposits impacts heat exchangers efficiency, is a global issue that leads to increased energy consumption and CO2 emissions.

 The fouling removal methodology developed by DecarbonX maintains the efficiency of heat exchanger equipment in refineries – a pioneering solution with the potential to reduce up to 15% of refinery emissions in a matter of months, targeting 40% savings over 2-3 years.
 The tailored approach is underpinned by technology independently validated by engineering consultancy firm DNV, awarded one of the highest technology readiness levels of 8+.
 DNV verified that DecarbonX technologies could abate up to 400 million tonnes of CO2 emissions per year.